Questions and answers concerning side effects of COVID-19 vaccines and vaccine damage law

 Civil law is applicable for the assertion of liability claims, as this is a private-law dispute between the vaccinated person and the vaccine manufacturer.

-In this context, the so-called "optional care" according to § 61 sentence 2 of the IfSG must be taken into account as a further simplification of evidence.
+The so-called “Kann-Versorgung” (discretionary recognition of benefits) must be noted as a further easing of the burden of proof.
 If the probability is not given only because there is some uncertainty in medical science as to the cause of the established suffering, the damage to health may nevertheless be recognised as the result of a vaccine damage with the consent of the supreme federal state authority responsible for war victims' welfare.
-The consent can also be granted in general (§ 61 sentence 3 of the IfSG).
+This approval may also be issued on a general basis.
 The prerequisite, according to case law, is that according to at least one medical doctrine, the causal connection between the damaging event and the health disorder is not only possible, but probable.

 The public health department can provide assistance in initiating the necessary investigations that will lead to clarification of the case and offer help in initiating the compensation procedure.